Director of Early Years Programmes

 +44 (0)24 7652 2468

-Dr Sarah Cousins is Course Director of Early Years Programmes at the Centre for Lifelong Learning.
-She is a former early years teacher and Foundation Stage leader.
+Dr Sarah Cousins is Director of Early Years Programmes at the Centre for Lifelong Learning.
+She is a former early years teacher and leader.
 She worked in a range of settings and schools in London over a period of ten years.
-She then worked as an early years consultant for local authority before moving to London Metropolitan University to lead a new Early Years degree.
+She then worked as an early years consultant for local authority before moving to London Metropolitan University to lead a new early years teaching degree.

 In 2012 Sarah took up the role of Principal Lecturer at the University of Bedfordshire, with responsibility for primary teacher training.
-Here she prepared the department for a successful Ofsted inspection in 2013, developed the new Early Years Teacher Status programmes and led on postgraduate education courses.
+Here she prepared the department for a successful Ofsted inspection, developed the new Early Years Teacher Status programme and led on postgraduate education courses.

 Cousins, S. & Cunnah, W. (2018).
 Investigating emotional, sensory and social learning in early years practice.
 Abingdon, England: Routledge.